-Cowes Harbour Commission (CHC) employs 27 full time and three part-time permanent staff.
+Cowes Harbour Commission employs 26 full time and five part-time, permanent staff.
 The core team is supported by a number of additional seasonal staff during the summer months.
 The Harbour Master/Chief Executive, Captain Stuart McIntosh, maintains overall responsibility for the organisation, delegating the majority of the day-to-day operation to the appropriate manager.

-The Marina and Moorings Manager, Jock Rafferty, is responsible for the day-to-day operational management of CHC’s commercial marine services.
+The Marine Services Manager, Jock Rafferty, is responsible for the day-to-day operational management of CHC’s commercial marine services.
 At Cowes Harbour Services, Kingston Wharf in East Cowes, Jock is supported by two Team Leaders, five Port Operatives, Administrators and Receptionists.
-At Cowes Harbour Shepards Marina in Cowes, Jock is supported by a Supervisor, Berthing Masters, Harbour Patrol Officers, Port Operatives, and up to five seasonal staff, plus Administrators and Receptionists.
+At Cowes Harbour Shepards Marina in Cowes, Jock is supported by a two Team Leaders, Berthing Masters, Harbour Patrol Officers, Port Operatives, and up to five seasonal staff, plus Administrators and Receptionists.

-Finance Officer Theresa Dunford is responsible for the day-to-day accounting and financial management and also has line management responsibilities for the administration staff at all three of CHC’s sites.
-The Communications and Marketing Officer, Louisa Mamakou, is responsible for all stakeholder and media communications, as well as the marketing of CHC’s commercial marine services.
+Finance Officer Theresa Dunford is responsible for the accounting and financial management and also has line management responsibilities for the administration staff.
+The Communications and Marketing Officer, Louisa Mamakou, is responsible for stakeholder and media communications, as well as the marketing of CHC’s commercial marine services.
 The Estuaries Officer, Sue Hawley, works for the Isle of Wight Estuaries Project, a partnership between CHC, the Environment Agency, Isle of Wight Council, Natural England, and Yarmouth Harbour Commission.